 The Shine Project Foundation is a public benefit non-profit 501 (c)3 based in Carlsbad, California.
 Our goal is to help all children, teens, and young adults with special needs SHINE!

-Mission: The Shine Project Foundation hopes to bridge the gap between families with children with special needs and local communities by partnering with businesses and organizations to provide special enrichment events and opportunities like our signature Shine Beach Fun Day, Shine Arts Showcase and Dance, and Shine Field day and Family Picnic.
-These events help to connect families with local resources, spread awareness and outreach in the community, and promote a healthy, active, creative life and well being for all children with special needs.
+Mission: The Shine Project Foundation helps to bridge the gap between families with children, teens, and young adults with special needs and local communities by partnering with businesses and organizations to provide enrichment projects, events, and opportunities to help them explore their interests, creative skills, develop social, communication, life, recreation and vocational skills, make connections with other friends, families, and local resources, give access to their community, spread awareness, and most importantly helps them to SHINE!
 All of our events are free to special needs families and made possible with community support, donations, sponsorships, and volunteers.

 Our story: In the summer of 2014, Rob and Cheryl Williams, long time educators of children with special needs and Dual Language immersion in the Oceanside and Encinitas Unified School districts, decided to not only put their careers on hold to travel with their 2 children, Kirra 11 and Kai 8, on epic road trip adventure through Mexico, Guatemala, El Salvador, Honduras, Nicaragua, and finally to Costa Rica to live for a year, but also decided that this experience would be a wonderful spring board to help children in need and The Shine Project Foundation came into fruition.